My academic activities have focused on training culturally competent clinical psychologists

 of the faculty member or discipline.

-- Boyd, Beth, Caraway, Sandra J., and Niemann, Yolanda F..
-Surviving & Thriving: A guide for people from marginalized groups in academia.
+- Boyd, Beth, Caraway, S. J., and Niemann, Yolanda F..
+Surviving & Thriving: A guide for members of marginalized groups in academia.
+Edited by B. Boyd, S.J.
+Caraway & Y. Flores Niemann.
 Washington, D.C.: American Psychological Association, 2017.

 - Garcia, Melinda A., Morse, Gayle S., Trimble, Joseph E., Boyd, Beth, Casillas, Denise M., and King, Jeffery.
 A partnership with the people: Skillful navigation of culture and ethics.
 In Healing Turtle Island: Integration of indigenous and western healing in counseling